vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 Goal of exercise: build

-As of September 2024, my aim is to be able to manage at least 15 seconds without having to lift and reposition either foot.
+As of October 2024, my aim is to be able to manage at least 18 seconds without having to lift and reposition either foot.

 See
 [standing-on-toes-with-eyes-closed-with-history.md](standing-on-toes-with-eyes-closed-with-history.md)